ThePrompter/obsidian/Notes/Baby - Cribsheet notes.md

 - 90 percentile lose 10%

 Few days after birth 60% of babies has jaundice.
-Baby with east Asian ethic background, not breast feeding well has a higher chance.
+Baby with east Asian ethic background, not breast feeding well has a higher chance. call in if you notice jaundice. feeding more can help. if hard to wake up the baby call in.

+soothing baby, swaddling, shushing, siding, swin

 If bathing is hard, push it as long as possible.